 Participants will be assigned a single room, with shared bathroom facilities.
 There is access to a communal laundry area.

-YOUR CONTACTS at UNIDEE - University of Ideas
+CONTACTS at UNIDEE - University of Ideas

 Programme Coordinator: Clara Tosetti